Skip to main content

 Cons

-Requires a surgical procedure to place (or remove) the implant into your eye
+Must have a surgical procedure to place (or remove) the implant into your eye

-Raises your risk for eye infection
+Raises your risk of a serious eye infection

 pharmacist-tips